the-isf-academy/new-making-with-code/content/cs9/unit02/project_story/_index.md

 (0) **Install the playsound library:** `poetry add pil`

 (1) **Add a image file to your repository.** *e.g. .png, .jpg file*
-> If will have multiple images, be sure to consider how you will organize your repostiory.
+> If will have multiple images, be sure to consider how you will organize your repository.

 (2) **Incorporate the image into your game.** If this is your feature, I highly planning how you will incorporate this into the `Node()`, `Story()` and/or `game.py`.